gonum/gonum/README.md

 Gonum supports and tests using the gc compiler on the [two most recent Go releases](https://github.com/gonum/gonum/blob/master/.github/workflows/ci.yml#L14-L15) on Linux (386, amd64 and arm64), macOS and Windows (both on amd64).

+Note that floating point behavior may differ between compiler versions and between architectures due to differences in floating point operation implementations.

 ## Release schedule

 The Gonum modules are released on a six-month release schedule, aligned with the Go releases.